 If the partnership is a registration-required tax shelter or has invested in a registration-required tax shelter, it should have completed Item G. If you claim or report any income, loss, deduction, or credit from a tax shelter, you must attach Form 8271 to your tax return.
 If the partnership has invested in a tax shelter, it must give you a copy of its Form 8271 with your Schedule K-1.
-Use the information on this Form 8271 to complete your Form 8271.
+Use this information to complete your Form 8271.